jhb/chameleon_fetcher/README.md

 And optionally:

 - _extension_: extension of the template files, defaults to '.pt'
-- _boolean_attributes_: what boolean attributes should be supported, defaults to {'selected', 'checked'}
+- _boolean_attributes_: what boolean attributes should be supported, defaults to {'selected', ' checked'}
 - _auto_reload_: if the templates should be reloaded on change, defaults to True
 - **kwargs: other params you want to have available in all templates, e.g. flask=flask

+For using the actual templates, check the fantastic [chameleon documentation](https://chameleon.readthedocs.io/en/latest/).